 Manually execute a scaling rule

 If you temporarily need ECS instances or elastic container instances, you can manually execute a scaling rule.
-If no scaling activities are in progress in the scaling group, you can ignore the specified cooldown time and immediately execute the scaling rule.
-Within the specified cooldown time, Auto Scaling rejects scaling requests initiated by event-triggered tasks that are monitored by CloudMonitor.
+If no scaling activities are in progress in the scaling group, you can ignore the specified cooldown period of the scaling rule and immediately execute the scaling rule.
+Within the specified cooldown period, Auto Scaling rejects scaling requests initiated by event-triggered tasks that are monitored by CloudMonitor.

 - Log on to the Auto Scaling console.